 “He is the father of ‘Abbás Effendi,” was the unanimous reply.

 I had such wonderful companions that I never wished to be separated from them.
-They were Jináb-i-Nabíl, the historian; Mírzá Muḥammad Ḥasan, the custodian of the Pilgrim House; and Darvísh Sidq-‘Alí, one of the companions of Bahá’u’lláh in His exiles and imprisonment.
+They were Jináb-i-Nabíl, the historian; Mírzá Muḥammad Ḥasan, the custodian of the Pilgrim House; and Darvísh Ṣidq-‘Alí, one of the companions of Bahá’u’lláh in His exiles and imprisonment.
 We gathered together in the neighborhood of our Beloved and spent the evenings in the mention of God.
 Because of our spiritual meetings, the night became more illumined for us than the day.

-Darvísh Sidq-‘Alí, before embracing the Faith, had been addicted to opium.
+Darvísh Ṣidq-‘Alí, before embracing the Faith, had been addicted to opium.
 Now that he had stopped using it, breathing became very difficult for him.
 Once, for an entire night he struggled to breathe.
 The doctors recommended that he return to opium, so he asked permission of Bahá’u’lláh to use a little.
 Instead, he was given a gold coin with which to purchase medicine.

 Fearing death, he came to us and said that it was contrary to detachment and absolute dependence on God to have such an amount of money in his purse.
 He could not reconcile himself to what he felt was a departure from spiritual law.
 But as Bahá’u’lláh had told him that He liked people to have some capital, he thought that the best investment for his money would be to purchase sugar and tea and offer them to the Holy Household.
 His offering was graciously accepted because his reasons were logical and acceptable.